-I’ve learned through age, maturity, and in carrying the balancing act of marriage and family the distinction of being alone and being lonely.
+I’ve learned through age, maturity, and in carrying the balancing act of marriage, family, and a slew of interpersonal relationships built from other areas of my life the distinction of being alone and being lonely.
 The delicate understanding of acknowledging my combination of being both extroverted and introverted allows me to have an appreciation of both roles in my life in excitement of connecting my energy and pleasured solitude.
 A recent quick trip to the fair to check up on artwork from my class switched into me taking a trip back into my teen years jumping on some of the most thrilling rides enjoying them happily solo.

 There’s Nothing Wrong With Riding Solo

 I think it’s been ingrained in us that in order to have fun you have to have someone by your side to share in the experience.
 I totally disagree with needing company at all times to enjoy the pleasures and thrills in life.
 I occasionally share a wonderful outing alone, and invite the whole family so that we share in the fun together from what I alone discovered.
 I take the kids to the zoo often, and I decided on a day trip to visit the zoo’s Botanical Garden.
 I ran into someone who recognized me from our former homeschooling group who asked, ” Where are the kids, and are you alone?”
 I shared with her that they were having some “Daddy Time” per his request, and I came so I could really see the animals and view the beauty of the garden.
 We both shared a hearty laugh in understanding the seriousness of the joke, and we went our separate ways.
 I love going to the zoo with the kids, but alone I saw things I never knew that it featured.